kyledbusiness/iam-lifecycle-automation-lab/recommendations.md

 # IAM Recommendations (High-Level)

-These recommendations are based on lessons learned during the IAM lifecycle automation lab conducted inside a Cyber Range.
-The goal is to highlight best practices, areas for improvement, and forward-looking IAM strategies in a general and public-safe way.
+These recommendations reflect best practices and high-level observations drawn from an IAM lifecycle automation lab conducted within a Cyber Range environment.
+They are designed to highlight professional takeaways and forward-looking IAM strategies, suitable for public audiences including hiring managers, fellow students, and the security community.

 ## Table of Contents
 - [1.
 Identity Lifecycle Enhancements](#1-identity-lifecycle-enhancements)